emiliosheinz/full-cycle-observability/README.md

 Traces are a way to record the lifecycle of a request as it flows through a system.
 They are usually composed of multiple spans that represent different operations that happened during the request lifecycle.
 Traces are the most common way to debug distributed systems and are key to understanding how requests are flowing through a system and how a system is behaving as a whole.

-## Elastic Stack
+## ELK Stack

-The Elastic Stack is a collection of open-source products from Elastic designed to help users take data from any type of source and in any format and search, analyze, and visualize that data in real-time.
-The Elastic Stack is a powerful tool for observability and is composed of three main products: **Elasticsearch**, **Logstash**, and **Kibana**.
+The ELK Stack is a collection of open-source products from Elastic designed to help users take data from any type of source and in any format and search, analyze, and visualize that data in real-time.
+The ELK Stack is a powerful tool for observability and is composed of three main products: **Elasticsearch**, **Logstash**, and **Kibana**.

 ### Elasticsearch